Rappsilber-Laboratory/xidocs/md/views/3dngl.md

 * csv export file - a plain csv file with crosslinks according to the residue numbering and Chain IDs of the pdb file.
 * Chimerax Pseudobonds file - for visualizing crosslinks in [UCSF ChimeraX ](https://www.rbvi.ucsf.edu/chimerax/).
 * Jwalk - for calculating solvent-accessible surface distance on the [Jwalk](http://jwalk.ismb.lon.ac.uk/jwalk/) webserver.
+* XlinkAnalyzer - produces a crosslink and a session file for visualization with the [UCSF Chimera](https://www.cgl.ucsf.edu/chimera/) plugin XlinkAnalyzer(https://www.embl-hamburg.de/XlinkAnalyzer/XlinkAnalyzer.html) for visualizing crosslinks *and interactively moving* subunits with links displayed.

 There is one remaining button which sits by itself, "Download Image as PNG", which will download a PNG (bitmap format) file of the current state of the 3D view.
 A vector graphic format is not available for this view.
 The filename will include information on search id and current filter settings.